 Dr. Heather Bimonte-Nelson, Principal Investigator and Laboratory Director

 My undergraduate degree in Psychology was earned at Richard Stockton College, located near the beach in Pomona, NJ.
 To follow my interests in brain and behavior, I began my doctoral research under the mentorship of Dr. Victor Denenberg at the University of Connecticut.
-My doctoral research focused upon sex differences in brain morphology and function in the rodent, and how ovarian hormones affected the expression of sex differences in an activational and organizational fashion.
+My doctoral research focused upon sex differences in brain morphology and function, and how ovarian hormones affected the expression of sex differences in an activational and organizational fashion.
 The idea that gonadal hormones could have such a profound influence on the brain and behavior was intriguing to me, and this area of work became my passion.
 After earning my Ph.D. in 2000, I started my postdoctoral fellowship with Dr. Ann-Charlotte Granholm at the University of Colorado Health Sciences Center in Denver, and several months later I helped move the laboratory to the Medical University of South Carolina.
 In a series of studies we found that aged male and female rats exhibited poorer working and reference memory relative to young rats, an effect that correlated with cortical neurotrophin levels.
 Soon after beginning my postdoctoral fellowship I also started investigating gonadal hormone effects on cognition and neurotrophins during aging in the rodent.

 Collectively, our initial as well as our current findings demonstrate that estrogen and progesterone have divergent effects on memory and neurobiology in aging females.
 We also have newer data suggesting that the memory effects of ovarian hormone loss and replacement depend on age.
 Using the rodent model, we are currently tes ting the cognitive and neurobiological effects of hormones used by women in the clinic, such as Premarin and MPA.
 These complex interactive relationships betwe en hormones, aging, and memory are a large thrust of our current work here at ASU, which began when the Bimonte-Nelson Memory and Aging Laboratory was initiated in June of 2005.
 We are also interested in non-pharmacological approaches to protecting the brain and cognition again st age-related change.
 I am thrilled that I received early tenure with exemplar status, and promotion to Associate Professor, here at ASU.
 When I am not in the laboratory or teaching, I enjoy the beautiful Arizona atmosphere by spending time outdoors with my husband, Matt, and our two young daughters, Hailey and Brooke.
 I also enjoy painting, music, concerts and writing short stories.